QCD axion bubbles in the presence of ALP resonant conversion: QCD axion bubbles in the presence of ALP resonant conversion

-When the axion dominates the radiation in the bubbles, $\rm i.e.$, the axion energy density is equal to the radiation energy density, we define the cosmic background temperature, $T_B$.
+On the other hand, if the initial value of axion is larger than a critical value $\phi_{\rm crit}$, the axion will settle down into the minimum $\phi_{\rm min}^1$ with the initial angle $\theta_{i,1}$.
+In this case, since the large initial misalignment angle $\pi$, the local axion density at the minimum $\phi_{\rm min}^1$ becomes much higher than that at $\phi_{\rm min}^0$, which forms the high density QCD axion bubbles.
+When the axion dominates the radiation in the bubbles, $\rm i.e.$, the axion energy density is equal to the radiation energy density, we can define the cosmic background temperature, $T_B$.
 The local axion energy density in the bubbles at $T_B$ is given by